Save $25 When You Buy $50 Or More! August Sale Ends Soon!

 Making Use of Abundantly Available Local Materials

-Now that's a great tip right there, and something I'm always saying—as gardeners get older or develop physical limitations, they need growing areas that are easy to reach.
-Myself included—my containers keep getting bigger and higher off the ground every season, and a few years from now, I expect that my traditional garden area will only have garlic, tomatoes and raspberries—none of which would do well in pots.
-(The garlic and small fruits have to overwinter in the ground, and I grow BIG honking tomato plants.)
+Now that's a great tip right there, and it echoes a point I've been making for years.
+As gardeners get older or develop physical limitations, they need growing areas that are easy to reach.
+Myself included—my containers keep getting bigger and higher off the ground every season, and I find them to be more fun--and easier to grow in—than the ground for most crops.